A Chirality-Based Quantum Leap: Chirality and Spin Theory

 \section{Chirality and Spin Theory}

-The CISS effect has been confirmed by a range of different experimental methods and for a wide range of chiral molecules and materials.
-Our current understanding of the CISS effect is that it is a room-temperature magnetic response due to internal molecular fields generated by electron spin-orbit interaction in chiral systems.
-This effect survives the inclusion of many-electron interactions and can co-exist with other magnetic responses, including triplet radical formation, interstate crossing and singlet fission, which provides a fertile ground for spin manipulation.
-This effect is closely related to exchange interactions, which play a vital role in molecular recognition and chirality induced effects on magnetic surfaces.
+The CISS effect has been observed in a range of experiments and for a wide range of chiral molecules and materials.
+The CISS effect appears to be a room-temperature magnetic response due to internal molecular fields generated by electron SO interaction in chiral systems.
+This effect survives the inclusion of many-electron interactions and can coexist with other magnetic responses, including triplet radical formation, interstate crossing, and singlet fission, which provides fertile ground for spin manipulation.
+The CISS effect is closely related to exchange interactions, which play a central role in molecular recognition and chirality-induced effects on magnetic surfaces.

-The spin-orbit coupling that provides a source of magnetic fields for electrons in an atom is a relativistic effect and is thus weak: on the order of a few meV.
-However, it is still possible to generate a sizable spin polarization through cumulative interactions with the chiral environment.
-For example, for transport through a large molecule, an electron will encounter, visit, and pass through many atoms.
-At each encounter where the electron orbits the nucleus, the spin-orbit interaction depends on the orbital orientation and will lead to some weak spin polarization.
-For a chiral molecule such as DNA the electron spin polarization is cumulatively enhanced by the preferred orbital orientations of the many surrounding atoms as it travels through the molecule, leading to the phenomenon of CISS \cite{Ray1999}.
+The SO coupling that provides a source of magnetic fields for electrons atoms is a relativistic effect and is thus weak, namely on the order of a few meV, for the light-atom chiral molecules studied so far.
+However, it is sufficiently strong to generate a sizable spin polarization through cumulative interactions with the chiral environment.
+For example, for transport through a large molecule, an electron will encounter and transit many atoms.
+At each encounter, the SO interaction depends on the orbital orientation and will lead to some weak spin polarization.
+For a chiral molecule such as DNA, the electron spin polarization is cumulatively enhanced by the preferred orbital orientations of the many surrounding atoms as it travels through the molecule, leading to the CISS effect.\cite{Ray1999}